 The degenerative side of disc extrusion

-As the body ages, years of wear and tear can take their toll on the spine.
-The cartilaginous intervertebral discs that separate adjacent vertebrae and absorb shock are especially prone to deterioration over time.
+As the body ages, years of wear and tear can take a toll on the spine.
+The spinal disc cartilage that separates nearby vertebrae and absorbs shock is especially prone to weakening over time.
 The spinal anatomy can be affected by age in the following ways:

-- Dehydration – the discs begin to lose water content and collagen.
-They become thinner, less elastic and less able to absorb the pressures of the body’s day-to-day movements.
+- Dehydration — This may happen when discs begin to lose water content and collagen.
+They may become thinner, less elastic and less able to absorb the pressure of the body’s day-to-day movements.

-- Bulging disc – the disc can begin to bulge outside of its normal perimeter.
-This occurs because the disc’s core, the nucleus pulposus, is pressing on the weakened disc wall, and because the disc itself is under pressure from surrounding vertebrae.
+- Bulging disc — This occurs when a disc begins to bulge outside of its normal perimeter.
+This occurs when the disc’s core presses on the disc’s outer wall, usually due to pressure from surrounding vertebrae.

-- Disc extrusion – the disc wall finally develops a tear under such a large amount of pressure and the inner disc material extrudes into the spinal canal, possibly exerting pressure on nearby spinal nerve roots or the spinal cord.
+- Disc extrusion — A disc wall finally develops a tear when it’s under a large amount of pressure, and the inner disc material extrudes into the spinal canal, possibly exerting pressure on nearby spinal nerve roots or the spinal cord.

 There is good news — even though aging cannot be prevented, a disc extrusion can sometimes heal on its own without surgery.